JasonCharamis/ARuS/README.md

 2. Mapping of reads against provided genome sequence (build_gnm_idx_and_map.smk)
 3. Assign mapped reads to genes - this step also computes TPM values and uses them to produce a PCA plot (count.smk)
 4. Differential expression (DE) analysis using edgeR (edgeR_de.smk)
+5. Post-DE annotation of DE genes and combine with orthology results (post_DE.smk)

 Dependencies: